This seriously strange reflex may keep new parents up at night. But according to experts, the absence of it is more concerning.

-Here’s one of those things they don’t tell new parents: you will one day put your sleepy newborn down and they will immediately go bugged-eyed, throw their hands in the air, and start crying.
-This natural reaction, known as the Moro reflex, occurs from birth up until about 5 months of age, peaking around the 2-month mark.
+Here’s one of those things they don’t tell new parents: You will one day put your sleepy newborn down and they will immediately go bugged-eyed, throw their hands in the air, and start crying.
+This Moro reflex — commonly referred to as a startle reflex — is a natural reaction that occurs from birth up until about 5 months of age, peaking around the 2-month mark.
 Most experts think the Moro reflex is an evolutionary response to prevent abandonment.
 Unfortunately for new parents, the only thing that stops the Moro reflex is not putting down your baby.

 No one ever said this parenting thing was easy.

 What Prompts the Moro Reflex?